rushi812/rushi812/README.md

 # Hey 👋, This is Rushiraj Brahmbhatt

-Around 3.5+ years of experience in the computer software industry with a demonstrated history of working as web/frontend developer to analysis, design, development, and deployment, of various applications with a primary focus on technologies like HTML5, CSS3, CSS pre-processors like LESS and SASS, JavaScript, JS libraries like ReactJS and Redux.
+Around 4.5+ years of experience in the computer software industry with a demonstrated history of working as web/frontend developer to analysis, design, development, and deployment, of various applications with a primary focus on technologies like HTML5, CSS3, CSS pre-processors like LESS and SASS, JavaScript, JS libraries like ReactJS and Redux.
 I am enthusiastic about learning new technologies to evolve and be a better self.

 ## 😎 About me

-1. A person with growth mindset.
+1. A person with a growth mindset.
 1. Always looking to improve, becoming better at everything I do.
 1. Love deep conversations.
 1. Helping/Impacting as many lives as possible.